Data Protection Notice

 Attn: P M Yau / M W Ho

-We treat all enquiries, complaints, feedback and requests seriously and will deal with them confidentially and within reasonable time.
+We treat all enquiries, complaints, feedback and requests seriously and will deal with them confidentially and within a reasonable time.

 15. Effect of Notice and Changes to Notice